HenryLoenwind/enderio-wiki/Dark-Plate.md

 It can be enchanted with any Chestplate Enchantments (Vanilla or Modded).

+When it is powered, it has extra Armor and Armor Toughness:

+* Not Powered: + 6 Armor and + 1 Armor Toughness
+* Powered: + 8 Armor and + 2 Armor Toughness

 ## Dark Steel Upgrades:
 * Apiarist's Shirt (Forestry Integration)
   - Protection against bees